Receptive vs insertive: what the words mean

 From a mechanism standpoint, condoms reduce the chance the transmission checklist lines up.

 Inflammation increases susceptibility by recruiting activated immune target cells and altering barrier integrity.
 STIs can amplify inflammatory signalling and, in ulcerative cases, remove barrier layers entirely.
-Pain, irritation, or bleeding can indicate higher vulnerability and should be taken seriously.
+Pain, irritation, or bleeding can indicate higher vulnerability.

 This is one reason lube, gentle technique, and stopping if painful can matter in harm reduction terms.